qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 Geometry Checker is a powerful core plugin to check and fix the geometry validity of a layer.
-The :guilabel:`Geometry Checker` dialog show differents grouped settings in the first tab (:guilabel:`Settings`):
+The :guilabel:`Geometry Checker` dialog show different grouped settings in the first tab (:guilabel:`Settings`):

 * :guilabel:`Input vector layer`: to select the layer to check.
 A |checkbox|
   :guilabel:`Only selected features` checkbox can filter the geometry to the